chheangdx/CMPE-SVS/README.md

 Hello World is first loaded through Django using the URL pattern linked to the "index" controller.
 You are greeted by Django and given a form to place your name.
 When you click the button, AngularJS will make a HTTP POST request to the server using your input.
 The URL pattern used for the request is linked to the "hello" controller in Django.
-The request is parsed and handled by the 3 different databases.
+The request is parsed and then inserted into MongoDB.
+The data is retrieved from MongoDB and placed into the context.
-A Django template is loaded and populated and the new data.
+A Django template is loaded and populated with the new data.
 The template is rendered and returned as a HTTP response, of which AngularJS will inject into the webpage's body.
+This is done in screenshot1. <br /> <br />

+Screenshot 2 shows that Watson can be given a question and return an answer.
+This is not yet integrated with the rest of the code as sending the request from Python still needs to be figured out.
+Watson also is not trained yet to fully respond to answers.
+Watson needs a collection of hand written answers before being able to properly answer questions.